 Search the journal you are submitting to for already published visual abstracts and you’ll know the style, fonts, and colors to use.

-You may also check Mind the Graph’s gallery of customizable visual abstract templates for inspiration, which you can start editing at your need.
+You may also check Mind the Graph’s gallery of customizable visual abstract templates for inspiration, which you can edit if needed.

 Tailor your abstract to match your goals